Prove Identity Manager solution

 The Prove Identity Manager solution provides phone risk change events based on the connection between an enrolled consumer ID and their phone number via webhook.
-Updates can include, but are not limited to, the following attributes:
+Updates can include, but aren’t limited to, the following attributes:

 • Phone Number Disconnects